 There is little sense in building up a big portfolio or nest egg to leave as an inheritance unless we also teach our kids how to handle money and manage real estate investments.
-Then the next generation can turn a little into a lot more.
+Then, the next generation can turn a little into a lot more.

 One of the best ways to do this is through games with lessons.
 While we might like to download all of our money and real estate knowledge to them in a few hardcore sessions over dinner—or at every moment we get with them—that can be tough.
 A lot of it can be over their heads.
-It may not be the most fun way they enjoy spending their time with us.
+Also, it may not be the most fun way they enjoy spending their time with us.

 Here are five worth trying out.

 5 Games That Will Teach Your Kids About Money & Real Estate